 Our principal executive offices are located at 1000 Urban Center Drive, Suite 501, Birmingham, Alabama 35242.
 Our telephone number is (205) 969-3755.
 Our Internet address is www.medicalpropertiestrust.com.
-The information found on, or otherwise accessible through, our website is not incorporated into, and does not form a part of, this prospectus supplement or any other report or document we file with or furnish to the SEC.
-For additional information, see "Where You Can Find More Information" and "Incorporation of Certain Information by Reference" in the prospectus accompanying this prospectus supplement.
+The information found on, or otherwise accessible through, our website is not incorporated into, and does not form a part of, this prospectus supplement or any other report or document we file with or furnish to the Securities and Exchange Commission, or the SEC.
+For additional information, see "Incorporation of Certain Information by Reference" in this prospectus supplement.